 Organic Crop Certification

-Organic Labeling and Composition Requirements
+Organic Labeling Requirements

 In October 2002, the USDA began enforcing a set of national standards that food labeled "organic" must meet, whether it is grown in the United States or imported from other countries.
 The use of the seal is voluntary, so some organic food products may not carry the new label, but all organic products will carry notification of third-party certification.